Ikayherce/guess_the_ai_prompt/README.md

 # Guess the AI prompt
 This is a quiz game that consists on guessing the prompt that has been fed to the AI (Dalle 3) to produce the image displayed.
-The goal is to entertain the user and make them use their imagination.
+The goal is to entertain the user and invite them to use their imagination.
 You can look at this project by clicking on the deployed link: https://ikayherce.github.io/guess_the_ai_prompt/

  !['am I responsive' image](assets/readmeimages/amiresponsive.png)